EU publishes rulebook to classify 'green' investments | Headlines

 EU publishes rulebook to classify 'green' investments

-"We are taking a leap forward with the first-ever climate taxonomy which will help companies and investors to know whether their investments and activities are really green," Commission executive vice-president Valdis Dombrovskis said in a statement.
-The Commission published climate-related criteria for "green" investments ranging from building renovations to the manufacture of cement, steel, and batteries, reflecting draft plans previously reported by Reuters.
+"We talk a lot about sustainability and how to achieve targets.
+In a very granular way we now have, by sector, how that is to be done," she said.
+The Commission published climate-related criteria for "green" investments ranging from building renovations to the manufacture of cement, steel and batteries, reflecting draft plans previously reported by Reuters.

 Some EU advisers and green groups said the sections on forestry and bioenergy were unacceptably lax.
 The rules will apply unless blocked by a majority of EU countries or by the European Parliament - considered unlikely.